Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: RBF-FD approximation

-Unlike global meshless methods, the local nature of the RBF-FD rules out the exponential\footnote{for the approximation of a function lying in a certain native space} convergence even with infinitely smooth RBFs.
-With the motivations discussed in \cite{Schaback-ErroAnalNodaMesh:17} and earlier in this paper, using a conditionally positive definite kernel with finite order of smoothness, like PHS ($\phi (r) = r^{2m+1}; m = 1, 2, 3, ...$), is reasonable in the RBF-FD method.
-We also augment polynomial basis of sufficient degrees in order to ensure exact reproduction of low orders polynomials.
-For computing RBF-FD weights, (\ref{eq:interp}) needs to be modified for the corresponding linear expansion
+In contrast to global meshless methods, the local nature of RBF-FD rules out exponential convergence for approximating functions in certain native spaces.
+Even with infinitely smooth RBFs, the convergence is limited for RBF-FD by stencil sizes.
+Motivated by the discussion in \cite{Schaback-ErroAnalNodaMesh:17}, we use a conditionally positive definite kernel with finite order of smoothness in the RBF-FD method.
+For example, we and use a conditionally SPD polyharmonic spline (PHS) kernel:

+To ensure unique solvability, we augment polynomial basis of sufficient degrees to ensure exact reproduction of low order polynomials.
+To compute RBF-FD weights in (\ref{eq:interp}) by PHS+Poly, the surrogate $I(\mathbf{x})$ now uses RBFs and polynomial basis up to degree $p$ as basis functions: